Skip to main content

 Crossrope

 The easiest way to throw variety in the standard jump rope workout is to add bodyweight calisthenics, as Landon has done here.
-Rip through 40 jumps and then drop into four burpees.
+Rip through 40 jumps and then drop into 4 burpees.
 Rest and restart on the minute for 10 to 15 minutes.

 Crossrope

-1. Five minutes of freestyle jumping
+1. 5 minutes of freestyle jumping

-2. Rest one minute
+2. Rest 1 minute

-3. Four minutes of freestyle jumping
+3. 4 minutes of freestyle jumping

 4. Rest 45 seconds

-5. Three minutes of freestyle jumping
+5. 3 minutes of freestyle jumping

 6. Rest 30 seconds

-7. Two minutes of freestyle jumping
+7. 2 minutes of freestyle jumping

 8. Rest 20 seconds

-9. One minute of freestyle jumping
+9. 1 minute of freestyle jumping

 For your first workout, go all the way through.
 In the future, add successive rounds by feel.

-All Jump Tabata
+All jump Tabata

 Crossrope